This program admits students three times per year for each Autumn, Spring and Summer semester.

 - 4. Purpose and goals statement

-Please compose an essay describing your purpose for undertaking study in this graduate program, including a narrative discussion of your professional experience and career trajectory.
-This statement should not exceed two single-spaced pages.
-The purpose and goals statement is an opportunity to address each of the questions listed below, and also to demonstrate your writing skills.
-Consideration will be given to both the quality of your writing sample and the congruence between your stated goals and the master's degree program.
+The purpose and goals statement is an essay describing your purpose for undertaking study in the Master of Clinical Research program, including a narrative discussion of your professional experience and career trajectory.
+Consideration will be given to both the quality of your writing sample and the congruence between your stated goals and the Master's degree program.
+Consider addressing the following questions or similar ideas in your statement:

 - What are your motivations for seeking advanced education in your designated specialty area?